Authors: Dr Umesh Vaidya and Krish Krishnani

 With a foreword by the popular chef Sanjeev Kapoor, this book elaborates on anything and everything you need to know about your child’s nutrition needs.
 Compiled by Paediatrician Dr Umesh Vaidya, it emphasizes the need for graduating the baby to different types of food and tastes at various stages.
 The book also includes certain practices that parents should follow as their little one graduates from a tiny tot to an energetic kid.

-1. USP: Homely meals for your baby
+2. Unique Perspective: Homely meals for your baby